 The Master Plan 2020 includes several mobility projects that ensure smooth traffic flows in and around the city:

 - New tram connections are being created, both within the city and to a number of other municipalities (Zwijndrecht (already created), Wijnegem (already created), Beveren, Wilrijk, Kontich).
-One of the major projects within this framework, Noorderlijn/Brabo 2, concerns the construction of a new tram line which connects the north of Antwerp (Eilandje district) with the centre.
+One of the major projects within this framework was Noorderlijn/Brabo 2.
+The construction has been made of a new tram line which connects the north of Antwerp (Eilandje district) with the centre.

 - The Operaplein and the Franklin Rooseveltplaats are becoming an important multimodal node.
 Cars drive underground there, and there is also an underground car park.
 In addition, there are important connections by tram, premetro and bus.